robinhood/faust/docs/userguide/agents.rst

             ...

 Topic
-    Specifying a topic as the sink will force the agent to forward yielded values it:
+    Specifying a topic as the sink means the agent will forward all processed values to that topic:

     .. sourcecode:: python